KonjikiNoYami1991/TnA/README.md

 - Choose one among compatibility profiles, resolutions (height), quality profiles, aubtitle modes.
 - Click on Play button and wait.
 Destination files will be in the same folder of source files, never overwritten.

+## Hints
+ - You can convert the same file twice or more, just be sure to change compatibility, quality or resolution.
+ - Filelist is a Datagridview, similar to Excel or Calc.
+Clicking on the row header will select all lines in the grid.
+ - Selection can be done using Shift or CTRL key, too.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.